nmferraro5/correlation_outliers/README.md

         --THRESH=3 \
         --FDR=0.001
 ```
 Generates a file similar to the outlier file above, but with additional columns indicating if one measurement/tissue is driving the signal and the maximum value across all measurements.
 These are NA for controls or if no single measurement is driving the outlier call.
+Example in toy_data folder for a few genes.